Leveraging Automation for Better Efficiency in Your Business

 Where do I start?

 It was great to welcome self-proclaimed automation junkie, craft beer lover, and all around great bloke, James Rose to the show.
 He shared tons of tips for getting started in business automation, and where you can go from there.
 The subject can be a bit overwhelming to some who are brand new to the automation nation.
 James’ suggestion for a fairly easy place to start, is simply eliminating the back-and-forth emails when trying to schedule a meeting.
-Set up some scheduling software like Calendly, Meetingbird, or Book Like A Boss, and you will be officially automating!
+Set up some scheduling software like Calendly, Book Like A Boss, or TimeSync* and you will be officially automating!
 Those of you already using a scheduling app know first hand how time-saving this is!

 Another type of automation that is fairly painless to get up and running is text expansion.
 An example of text expanding that you may not even realize you use, is when you type “OMW” on an iPhone and it translates that to “On my way!”
 I love this tip and I find it especially useful for things like email addresses and urls that we type multiple times a day.
 James uses the (cleverly named) Text Expander app which costs around $40 / year and is very feature rich.
 I discovered after this episode that my Setapp* subscription includes Rocket Typist.
 I installed it and was expanding my little heart out in about 10 minutes.